lorenasfat/sample-dnca2s/README.md

 # sample-dnca2s

 ## Purpose
-The purpose of this tutorial has several important parts:
+The purpose of this sample has several important parts:
   * It shows the Token Based Authentication using OWIN middleware pipeline with ASP.NET Core Web Api.
-  * It also provides the perfect playground to experience the new technologies
+  * It provides the perfect playground to experience new technologies

 ## Technical details
 We are going to use different tools and technologies.
 The system will be split into two: